-This figure indicates the percent of long-term patients who have suffered from UTI's.
-UTI's may be a sign of lower quality nursing care.
-However, this datapoint can be misleading for some facilities due to varying reporting standards for infections.
+This metric gauges the percent of long-term patients that suffered from a urinary tract infection.
+UTI's could be a sign of lower quality nursing care.
+However, this metric may be skewed for certain nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication